wiremind/chartreuse/README.md

 # Chartreuse: Alembic migration within kubernetes

-Chartreuse is a wrapper around Alembic to ease, detect and automate alembic migrations on deployed applications.
+Chartreuse is a wrapper around [Alembic](https://alembic.sqlalchemy.org) and [Eslembic](https://gitlab.cayzn.com/wiremind/commons/eslembic) to ease, detect and automate migrations on deployed applications.

 Chartreuse is made to work as Helm hooks.
 You need to use Chartreuse a a sub-chart of your project.

 # Install